Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 https://public.tableau.com/profile/nikhil.kaushik#!/vizhome/Corruption_Perception_and_Reality/PerceptionandReality?publish=yes

 ##### Youtube Video:
+***
+## The Start

+The team started this project with **5 W's**
+* **Why**   - Why is this *Data Product needed*?
+* **Who**   - Who will be the *audience*?
+* **What**  - What is the *needs and wants* of the audience?
+* **Where** - Where can we get the *relevant data* from?
+* **When**  - By when this data is needed?

+*Note:* It is irrelevant to create an awesome product, for which nobody cares about as it loses its purpose if not delivered within the given frame of time.

 ## Introduction
 Corruption is a form of dishonest or unethical conduct by a person entrusted with a position of authority, often to acquire personal benefit.
 Corruption may include many activities including bribery and embezzlement, though it may also involve practices that are legal in many countries.
-Government, or 'political', corruption occurs when an office-holder or other governmental employee acts in an official capacity for personal gain. --Wiki
+Government, or 'political', corruption occurs when an office-holder or other governmental employee acts in an official capacity for personal gain.

 Corruption is a phenomenon involving many different aspects, and it is therefore hard to give a precise and comprehensive definition.
 However, at the core of most definitions of corruption is the idea that a corrupt act implies the abuse of entrusted power for private gain.
 Classic examples include bribery, clientelism, and embezzlement.
 Other, often more subtle and sometimes even legal examples of corruption include lobbying and patronage.